billwisotsky/sas-quantum/mutual-information-feature-selection-master/README.md

 Selection](https://dl.acm.org/citation.cfm?id=2623611), by Nguyen, Chan, Romano, and Bailey published in the Proceedings of the 20th ACM SIGKDD international conference on knowledge discovery and data mining.

+### SAS
+The code uses SASPY which can be configured to work with local installation or sever SAS.
+See instructions on how to download and configure (https://sassoftware.github.io/saspy/).
+Once the saspy has been successfully the code should be able to be run.
+The SAS Code basically accepts the output from the DWave quantum processing and uses that output to create a series of visualizations.

 ## References